 Remove the bay leaves and liquidise.

 Thin out with cream and add seasoning as necessary.

-Garnish servings with a chives, sprinkle of peas and a decorative swirling drizzle of whipping cream.
+Add garnish such as chives, a sprinkle of pea leaf and a decorative swirl of whipping cream.